TimeFrame

 duration_days: int

-The number of days for which to run the simulation.
+The number of days for included in the time frame.

 end_date: date